-- Have another person complete a quiz for you - Copy another student's quiz in this course - Collaborate with anyone while taking a quiz in this course - Discuss the questions and answers of a quiz with other students while the quiz window is still open - Manipulate and/or distribute any materials provided in this course for any purpose (including course lecture slides) - Use any materials provided by a previous student in the course own understanding and analysis of the topic.
+- Have another person complete a quiz for you - Copy another student's quiz in this course - Collaborate with anyone while taking a quiz in this course - Discuss the questions and answers of a quiz with other students while the quiz window is still open - Manipulate and/or distribute any materials provided in this course for any purpose (including course lecture slides) - Use any materials provided by a previous student in the course

+While you may use generative AI tools to help you bounce ideas, look up terms, and contextualize concepts, it is crucial to ensure that your final submission reflects your own understanding and analysis of the topic.
 Any indication of misuse, such as copying and pasting responses directly from generative AI outputs, will result in a zero score for that question or assignment.
 Remember, a primary goal of our course assignments is to develop your critical thinking, i.e., via your scientific literacy, presentation, and writing skills.
 This requires that you engage thoughtfully with the material.
 Accordingly, we expect that your own original insights will be reflected in your work.